 Argentina v England: When is the 2023 Rugby World Cup third-place play-off?

-England will meet Argentina in the third-place play off at the Stade de France.
+Argentina and England will meet in the match to decide third place after each losing in their semi-finals.
+The two teams already played in the pool stage, when England won 27-10.

-Steve Borthwick’s side looked to be holding on comfortably but South Africa set up a grandstand finish into the final 10 minutes winning 16-15 in Paris.
+Steve Borthwick’s side looked to be holding on comfortably in their semi-final but South Africa set up a grandstand finish into the final 10 minutes winning 16-15 in Paris.

 The Springboks looked on the verge of defeat as England’s kicking game worked wonders but a late surge through RG Snyman’s try and Handre Pollard’s kick with less than three minutes left gave them a scrappy win.